anywhichway/flexroute/README.md

 In `whatwg` mode on the server `flexroute` supports sharing route logic between WebSockets and HTTP.
 When used in combination with a flexroute in the browser, it provides WebSocket performance for HTTP requests.
-Our testing shows this is never slower and is usually 2x to 3x faster thanh HTTP.
+Our testing shows this is never slower and is usually 2x to 3x faster than HTTP for small text files, e.g. HTML, JSON, txt.
 See the example `./example/browser.html`.

 Can also be used for data transformation and validation.